aminobest/ActiveAndDecorativeSensorMerging/README.txt

 !!!!!!
 IMPORTANT: !!!!!!!!!

-USE “git lfs clone  https://github.com/aminobest/ActiveAndDecorativeSensorMerging.git” to clone the repository to your workspace.
+Use “git lfs clone  https://github.com/aminobest/ActiveAndDecorativeSensorMerging.git” to clone the repository to your workspace.

 The repository contains files uploaded on git lfs.